Advertisement

 The third goal is to make Malawi a diversified economy as we transition out of our reliance on tobacco as a major export earner; and the final goal is to make Malawi a sustainable sourcing destination, with more and more people buying from Malawi.

-Launching the Nes II, President Lazarus Chakwera said Malawi needs to identify products that can adequately complement tobacco exports, as well as remove the bottlenecks bedeviling our private sectors capacity to diversify her exports.
+Launching the Nes II, President Lazarus Chakwera said Malawi needs to identify products that can adequately complement tobacco exports, as well as remove the bottlenecks, bedeviling the private sectors capacity to diversify exports.

 On his part, Minister of Trade Simplex Chithyola Banda believes time has come for the business community in the country to take advantage of various trade pacts that Malawi has signed to grow the country’s exports.